A Sailplane for the Masses

 Other attempts to motorize the aircraft were done on a much more limited scale.

 The L-13 B Bačostroj first flew in 1979 and has only ever existed as a single example.
 The concept of the L-13 B was to create a single seat motorized version of the Blaník by removing the front seat and placing the engine there.

 2006 saw the first flight of the L-13 TJ, a jet powered version of the Blaník.
 Two L-13 aircraft were modified to be fitted with small jet engines and were used to set new records for sailplanes in speed and time to height.

 Following a fatal crash in 2010 of a Blaník in Austria, baseline versions of the aircraft were grounded in many countries when the cause of the accident was attributed to metal fatigue in the wing spar area.

 The grounding was controversial in many quarters for a variety of reasons, not the least of which was that it affected all baseline L-13s even those with total flight hours well short of the aircraft’s fatigue life.

 Interestingly, while other nations scrambled to find a fix to the fatigue problem, Australia had already come up with a Blaník life extension solution in the 1980s known as the “Llewellyn Modification”; aircraft which received the modification were re-designated L-13 A1 and not affected by the grounding.
-While this modification did keep L-13s in Australia flying, it was not a valid fix everywhere.
+While this modification did keep some L-13s in Australia flying, it was not approved as a valid fix outside that country.